Weather Cooperating For Indy 500 Today

-As much of an American tradition as apple pie, the world`s most famous and prestigious auto race revs into high gear this Memorial Day weekend.
+As much of an American tradition as apple pie, the world`s most famous and prestigious auto race revs into high gear this weekend.
 The weather in late May for the running of the Indianapolis 500 can be quite a challenge for fans and drivers alike.
+The weather looks to cooperate this year.

 "The Brickyard" was originally constructed as a test facility for the Indianapolis` burgeoning automobile industry in 1909.
 About a year later, 3.2 million bricks were used to pave the 2.5-mile racetrack -- later re-paved with asphalt.
 The speedway would grow over the subsequent decades and is now the world`s largest sports venue, seating about 400,000 people.

-Race car drivers in the Indianapolis 500 will breeze around the oval track 200 times to compete in the 500 mile race that averages about 3 hours.
-It always takes place Memorial Day weekend and as one can imagine, the race has seen its fair share of late-May weather extremes from deadly heat to soaking rain since it first began in 1911.
+Race car drivers in the Indianapolis 500 will breeze around the oval track 200 times to compete in the 500-mile race that averages about 3 hours.
+It always takes place on the Sunday of Memorial Day weekend and as one can imagine, the race has seen its fair share of late-May weather extremes from deadly heat to soaking rain since it first began in 1911.

 Here`s a look at past Indy 500 racing weather extremes: